 If this is the case, click on Settings > Transmission Options > Local File > General tab (default) > click on the browse button (ellipsis three dots) - and change the extension from txt to zip.

 If using SSH-FTP, the encrypted file will be sent.

 Upon the receiver decrypting the file, the unzipped decrypted file will be named z.txt (not user definable).

 While most ACH Universal users will never use the manual encryption/decryption process, this feature is available to you.

 Note: Your bank can download and decrypt the files you send (no Treasury Software license required).

 They can enter the password in Decrypt files > Default.
 See below to decrypt.

 If you do not see the option:

-Go to Settings->Import, System->under Custom tab enter '2051' as the Custom Code 1 and 'Update'.]
+Go to Settings->Import, System->under the Custom tab, enter '2051' under Custom Code 1 and 'Update'.
 You'll then need to go into a different account, e.g., 'Sample', and then back into the account to refresh.